 In advance of the execution of an RMR Agreement, the NYISO will consult with the MMU and the Owner to review and update a prospective RMR Generator's reference levels.
-The NYISO shall make all final decisions regarding reference levels.
-If a potential RMR Generator faces operational constraints, the NYISO will develop reference levels that permit it to operate consistent with its expected availability to satisfy the Reliability Need that it has been retained to address.
-153
+151 The NYISO shall make all final decisions regarding reference levels.
+152 If a potential RMR Generator faces operational constraints, the NYISO will develop reference levels that permit it to

-&lt;sup>149 Proposed Services Tariff Section 5.12.4(c).
+149 Proposed Services Tariff Section 5.12.4(c).

-&lt;sup>150 See Proposed Services Tariff Section 23.6.1.1.2, current Services Tariff Section 23.3.1.4.
-Proposed Services Tariff Section 23.6.2.2.
+150 See Proposed Services Tariff Section 23.6.1.1.2, current Services Tariff Section 23.3.1.4.

+151 Proposed Services Tariff Section 23.6.2.2.